What Are Prebiotics?

 CLA is found naturally in the milk and tissue fat of ruminant animals and in the highest concentrations in grass-fed cows.
 CLA has been shown to have a number of positive physiological activities such as inhibiting weight gain, and having anti-diabetic, anti-carcinogenic and anti-atherosclerotic properties.
 (16)

 In pre-diabetic Zucker fatty rats, CLA was shown to normalize glucose levels.
 (17) CLA has also been shown to regulate the leptin hormone in both rats and mice.
 (18) Leptin is a hormone produced in fat tissue that regulates long-term weight homeostasis.

 Finally, CLA has been positively shown to influence calcium and bone metabolism.
 (19 – 21) Could gut dysbiosis be part of the reason so many suffer from osteopenia and osteoporosis?

 Prebiotics and Health

 First, I want to cover some animal studies before I discuss studies in humans.
-As always, keep in mind that these studies may or may not be relevant to us but their results are intriguing nonetheless.
+As always, keep in mind that these studies may or may not be relevant to us, but their results are intriguing nonetheless.

 In quails that were purposely infected with various species of Clostridium and E. coli pathogens in order to study the progression of necrotizing enterocolitis, encouraging the growth of bifidobacteria by including prebiotics in their feed prevented the overgrowth of these harmful organisms.
-(22) (23) Necrotizing enterocolitis is death of intestinal tissue often seen in very sick or premature babies, although it may also afflict the elderly.
+(22) (23) Necrotizing enterocolitis is death of intestinal tissue often seen in very sick or premature infants, although it may also afflict the elderly.

 In two pig studies, supplementing with prebiotics protected the pigs from colonization with pathogenic bacteria including the cholera toxin.
 (24) (25)